 Problem Sets

-The previous examples were intended to give you a general knowledge of how to load and display data.
-The problem sets below are intended to introduce you to new topics related to the data, as well as challenge your knowledge of McIDAS-V. We recommend that you attempt to complete each problem set before looking at the solutions, which are provided below the problem set.
+The previous examples were provide a general knowledge to load and display data.
+The problem sets below are introduce new topics related to the data, as well as challenge your knowledge of McIDAS-V. It is recommend that you attempt to complete each problem set before reading the solutions, which are provided below the problem set.

 Using the data contained within <local path>/Data/Generic/Radar, create a map display tab containing two panels.
 Display a loop of radar reflectivity in the left panel, and radar velocities in the right panel.
 For the velocities, change the color bar to the Velocity_Example.xml color bar in the <local path>/Data/Generic/Radar/ColorTable directory.